-EMX's royalty portfolio in Serbia initially resulted from prospect generation and organic royalty growth via the 2006 sale of its properties, including Brestovac West and Deli Jovan, to Reservoir Capital Corp. for uncapped NSR royalties of 2% for gold and silver and 1% for all other metals (see EMX news release dated October 30, 2006).
+EMX's royalty portfolio in Serbia initially resulted from prospect generation and organic royalty growth via the sale of its properties, including Brestovac West, to Reservoir Capital Corp. for uncapped NSR royalties of 2% for gold and silver and 1% for all other metals (see EMX news release dated October 30, 2006).
 Reservoir Capital Corp. later transferred those interests to Reservoir Minerals Inc. ("Reservoir").
-Subsequently, Eurasian acquired uncapped 0.5% NSR royalties covering Reservoir's share of minerals and metals mined from the Brestovac and Jasikovo-Durlan Potok properties (see EMX news release dated February 4, 2014), which along with Brestovac West, have been included in the Timok Project.
+Subsequently, Eurasian acquired 0.5% NSR royalty interests (the royalty percentage is subject to reduction on conditions specidied in the royalty agreement) covering the Brestovac and Jasikovo-Durlan Potok properties (see EMX news release dated February 4, 2014), which along with Brestovac West, have been included in the Timok Project Joint Venture with Freeport.
 EMX notes that a) the original Brestovac and Brestovac permits are now covered by the Brestovac Metonivca and Brestovac Zapad permits, and b) portions of a reconfigured Jasikovo-Durlan Potok permit (i.e., expanded in some areas and reduced in other areas) are not covered by the EMX royalty.
-Brestovac (Brestovac Metonivca) hosts epithermal and porphyry coppergold mineralization at the Cukaru Peki project.
-EMX was advised in Q1 that Reservoir dropped Deli Jovan, and elected to not acquire the property under the Company's reversionary rights.
+Brestovac (Brestovac Metonivca) hosts epithermal and porphyry copper-gold mineralization at the Cukaru Peki project.

-As an event subsequent to Q1, Reservoir announced an updated resource estimate and positive PEA results for Cukaru Peki (see Reservoir news release dated April 19, 2016).
-As reported by Reservoir, the updated resource estimate for the "Upper Zone" high grade massive sulphide and semi-massive sulphide mineralization at a 0.75% copper cut-off includes indicated resources of 1.7 million tonnes averaging 13.5 % copper and 10.4 g/t gold, and inferred resources of 35.0 million tonnes averaging 2.9% copper and 1.7 g/t gold.
+During Q2, Reservoir announced an updated resource estimate and positive PEA results for Cukaru Peki (see Reservoir news release dated April 19, 2016).
+As reported by Reservoir, the updated resource estimate for the "Upper Zone" high grade massive sulphide and semi-massive sulphide mineralization at a 0.75% copper cut-off includes indicated resources of 1.7 million tonnes averaging 13.5% copper and 10.4 g/t gold, and inferred resources of 35.0 million tonnes averaging 2.9% copper and 1.7 g/t gold.
 The PEA base case considered a Phase 1 starter mine commencing in 2019, with access via a twin decline to higher grade direct shipping ore ("DSO") material, followed in 2022 by Phase 2 mining of the main Upper Zone mineralization down to the 800 meter level until 2030.
 An extended mining phase was also considered consisting primarily of deeper portions of the deposit, with production continuing to 2037.
-SRK Consulting (UK) Limited's Mr. Martin Pittuck, a Qualified Person under NI 43-101 Standards of Disclosure for Mineral Projects, approved and verified the technical disclosure in Reservoir's 4/19/2016 news release.
+SRK Consulting (UK) Limited's Mr. Martin Pittuck, a Qualified Person under NI 43-101 Standards of Disclosure for Mineral Projects, approved and verified the technical disclosure in Reservoir's 4/19/2016 news release (also see Reservoir's SEDAR filed technical report titled "NI43-101 Preliminary Economic Assessment of the Cukaru Peki Upper Zone Deposit, Serbia" with an effective date of March 31, 2016).

-As another subsequent event to Q1, Reservoir announced a definitive agreement with Nevsun Resources Ltd. ("Nevsun") to combine their respective companies (see Reservoir news release dated April 24, 2016).
-Completion of the arrangement was conditional on the exercise by Reservoir of its right of first offer ("ROFO") in respect of the original Timok Joint Venture agreement with Freeport.
-Reservoir and Nevsun reported that the ROFO has been successfully exercised (see Reservoir news release dated May 2, 2016).
-According to Reservoir, the arrangement is subject to certain other customary closing conditions, and is expected to close in late Q2 2016.
+As another development in Q2, Reservoir announced a definitive agreement with Nevsun Resources Ltd. ("Nevsun") to combine their respective companies (see Reservoir news release dated April 24, 2016).
+Completion of the arrangement was conditional on the exercise by Reservoir of its right of first offer ("ROFO") in respect of the original Timok Joint Venture agreement.
+Reservoir and Nevsun reported that the ROFO was successfully exercised, with Reservoir acquiring Freeport's 55% interest in the Upper Zone of Cukaru Peki, and increasing its interest in the Lower Zone (see Reservoir news release dated May 2, 2016).
+Nevsun subsequently closed the acquisition of Reservoir as announced in a June 23, 2016 news release.